Coin Submission Success Strategies By Charles Morgan with Hubert Walker …..

 What I did find, however, was a beautiful piece with deep reflective mirrors.
 This is the business strike, mind you.
 Bold reflective mirrors are not the norm.
 The reflectivity of the fields gives the devices a near cameo appearance.
 It’s what I’d call a prooflike coin.

-Taking a look at PCGS’s price data and population reports, I knew that this coin had plenty of downside risk and not much in the way of upside potential.
+I knew that this coin had plenty of downside risk and not much in the way of upside potential.
 My best case scenario is that the coin will come back MS-68 and have some potential market value.
 This is certainly not the type of coin that I would feature in a submission, but is the kind of coin I’d throw in to round out an order.

 My Washington came back at MS-66.
 I think PCGS got it right and while the coin is certainly not premium quality, the prooflike strike may command a premium in the future should I try to sell it.
 But the process of searching through a stack of coins, and finding something fun and unusual, was well worth my investment.